traefik/traefik/docs/content/https/acme.md

 ACME certificates are stored in a JSON file that needs to have a `600` file mode.

-If you are using Traefik in a container make sure this file is preserved across restarts.
-If traefik requests new certificates each time it starts up, a crash-looping container can quickly reach Let's Encrypt's ratelimits.
-You may be left without valid certificates for a week.

 In Docker you can mount either the JSON file, or the folder containing it:

 ```bash